 It says: professional, successful, authoritative and competent.

-In many ways this is the easiest dress code to master, since it is very much like a uniform.
+In many ways this is the easiest business dress code to master, since it is very much like a uniform.
 Where challenges might arise are in finding quality women's suits in flattering colours that work for your shape and budget.
 Inject personality with a small injection of color (perhaps in a cuff, or lining, or your underwear) and interesting, but minimal, styling details, such as top stitching of suit lapels, or interesting buttons.

 Semi-Formal -- in business this is the first and highest level of business casual and what many of us now-a-days think of as professional business wear.
 It is typically worn in situations where you need to be well dressed, but a matching suit isn't required.
 For example, it is often the dress code for creative industries such as advertising, fashion and architecture.

-It is a represented by softly tailored clothing and can be a mix of structured and unstructured elements.
+It is represented by softly tailored clothing and can be a mix of structured and unstructured elements.
 It's key element is a jacket.
 For example, a suit-style jacket over a softly tailored dress.
 Jewellery is still minimal, but nice quality cosmetic jewellery is acceptable.
 Hosiery is preferred.

 It says: business-like, competent, successful, appropriate

 Casual -- this is smart casual wear.
 It is typically worn in more casual industries such as engineering and technology companies and also in people oriented industries such as teaching and counselling.

 In business it is characterized by a collar.
 Clothing typically includes some tailoring such as a collar, cuffs, and darts.

 Relaxed -- this level of clothing is suitable for those working in physical fields such as trades people, people working with young children and personal trainers.
 It is not suitable for most business environments.